 - Support Mama Price

-If enable, the adapter will publish price fields using the Mama Price datatype.
+If enabled, the adapter will publish price fields using the Mama Price datatype.
 Otherwise, the adapter will publish price fields at 64-bit floating point values (F64).

 - Refresh Period Minutes